nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Step 2.
 An instance of `FindCommandParser` will be created, followed by a call on its `parse` method, taking in the argument stated in step 1 ("Chocolate").

 Step 3.
-The `parse` method will check for the validity of the index.
-If valid, a new `FindCommand` instance will be created and returned to `LogicManager` class via `StoreMandoParser` class.
+The `parse` method will check for the presence of keyword(s).
+If keywords are present, a new `FindCommand` instance will be created and returned to `LogicManager` class via `StoreMandoParser` class.

 <div markdown="span" class="alert alert-info">